henryYHC/STS-Integrated-System/README.md

 		cd /../../STS_IntegratedSystem

 2. Initialize a MongoDB instance (port set to 27017)
+   Important: User needs to have read/write permissions to /data/db/ folder

 		mongod